Avant-monts franc-comtois

 45-8 ENERGY has received €2.88 million in funding as part of the France 2030 investment plan’s call for expressions of interest in “Russian, Belarusian, or Ukrainian dependency inputs.”

-Assumptions about the gases present
+Assumptions about the gas mix

 Helium

-Our initial field measurements confirmed the significant presence of helium in the region.
+Since then, our initial field measurements confirmed the significant presence of helium in the region.

 Nitrogen